chun-eric/emailphishing/README.md

 ### Step 1: Identifying the Specific Risk 💥
 The primary objective of this step is to educate end-users about the risks associated with clicking on compromised email.
 To enhance the relevance and urgency of this message, we provide a real-life example demonstrating the potential negative impacts of being email phished, emphasizing the importance of always handling email links and susupicious email with extreme care.

 <br/>

 ### Step 2: Providing Remediation and Solutions 👍
 Once the risk has been clearly articulated, the next step involves offering practical remediation strategies.

-This includes directing users to specific AWS documentation that details necessary security measures and role-based access control (RBAC) settings.
-This guidance helps ensure that users are well-equipped to prevent or address security lapses effectively.
+This includes noticing the clear signs of an email phishing attack and clear steps end users can take to mitigate and counter these attacks.

 <br/>

 ### Step 3: Effective Communication Strategies 📑
 Determining the target audience is crucial for effective communication.
-This training is designed specifically for IT personnel, R&D teams, and any individual responsible for configuring AWS S3 Buckets.
+This training is designed specifically for all personnel within the organization.

-The training material, including a comprehensive video, is distributed directly via email, embedded to avoid external links and ensure ease of access.
+The training content, which is a Just-In-Time video, is distributed directly via embedded email, to avoid external links and ensure ease of access.

 <br/>